Fenou97/Income-Prediction/README.md

 ![Data Visualization 2](https://github.com/user-attachments/assets/adc0536f-b646-4e02-be51-4c598bbd197a)

-Through the descriptive statistics, we singled out some variables that are not normally distributed and can affect the model building phase.
+We singled out some variables that are not normally distributed and can affect the model building phase.

 ## Data Preparation